Brownian Paths Homogeneously Distributed in Space: Percolation Phase Transition and Uniqueness of the Unbounded Cluster: Theorems -- : uniqueness of the unbounded cluster

 \subsubsection{Excluding $\{2\leq N_\infty < \infty \}$}

-As in the heuristic of Section \ref{S5.1}, we proceed by contradiction: we assume that $\P(N_\infty = k) = 1$ for some $k\in \bbN\setminus\{1\}$ and prove that $\P(N_\infty = 1)>0$, which is absurd.
-To make the proof more accessible, we assume that $k=2$ (see Remark \ref{rem:otherK} below).

-{\bf Remark:} The previous heuristic does not work verbatim for $d=3$ because of clear geometrical reasons: a three-dimensional Brownian motion travelling around an annulus, which is crossed by the two unbounded clusters, does not necessarily connect them.
-Let us first briefly describe how we adapt this strategy.
-For $R$ large enough and $\epsilon$ small enough, we show that with positive probability, both unbounded clusters intersect $\cB(0,R)$ in such a way, such that each of them contains a Brownian path crossing $\cA(R-\epsilon,R+\epsilon)$.
-Afterwards, we show that, still with positive probability, we can reroute the (let us say first) excursions inside $\cA(R-\epsilon,R+\epsilon)$ of each of these two Brownian paths such that they intersect each other and, as a consequence, merge the two unbounded clusters into a single one.
+There is no straightforward way to adapt the proof of Section~\ref{S5.2} to the three-dimensional setting because of clear geometrical reasons: if an annulus is crossed by all the unbounded clusters then a three-dimensional Brownian motion travelling around it does not necessarily connect them.
+Let us briefly describe how we proceed in this case.
+Assume $2\leq N_\infty <\infty$.
+For $R$ large enough and $\epsilon$ small enough we show that, with positive probability, all the unbounded clusters intersect $\cB(0,R)$ and contain a Brownian path crossing $\cA(R-\epsilon,R)$.
+Afterwards, we show that, still with positive probability, we can reroute the (say first) excursions inside $\cA(R-\epsilon,R)$ of each of these Brownian paths such that they intersect each other and, as a consequence, merge all the unbounded clusters into a single one.
 This leads to the desired contradiction, since our construction provides a set of configurations of positive probability on which $N_\infty = 1$.\\

-We now give the proof in full detail.
-Let $R>0$ and denote by $N_\infty^R$ the number of unbounded clusters in $\cO_t \setminus \cB(0,R)$.
-In the case that $N_\infty^R$ is not empty, we denote those by $\{\cC_i(R), 1\leq i \leq N_\infty^R\}$ (though it has little relevance, let us agree that clusters are indexed according to the order in which one finds them by radially exploring the occupied set from $0$).
-We also consider the `extended' clusters, defined by
+\begin{remark} It is possible to adapt the proof of Section~\ref{S5.2} to the two-dimensional setting.
+However, the forthcoming proof applies to the case of dimension two and three.
+So, we decided not to comment further on this adaptation and only present a unified argument for both cases. \end{remark} We now assume $t>t_c$ and give the proof in full detail.
+To make it more accessible, we assume w.l.o.g.\ that $N_{\infty}=2$, see Remark~\ref{rem:otherK}.
+Let $R>0$ and denote by $N_\infty^R$ the number of unbounded clusters in $\cO_t \setminus \cB(0,R)$, which we denote by $\{ C_i(R), 1\leq i \leq N_\infty^R\}$ (though it has little relevance, let us agree that clusters are indexed according to the order in which one finds them by radially exploring the occupied set from $0$).
+We also consider \emph{extended} clusters, defined by

-i.e. $\cC_i^\ext(R)$ is the union of all Brownian paths up to time $t$, which have a non-empty intersection with $\cC_i(R)$ (see Fig.~\ref{cross} below).
+i.e., $C_i^\ext(R)$ is the union of all Brownian paths up to time $t$ which have a non-empty intersection with $C_i(R)$.

-We further define in five steps a notion of good extended clusters and prove that those occur with positive probability.